 - Topical: many oils can be applied “neat” (undiluted), by placing a few drops of oil directly on the skin.
 Similar to how reflexology uses the feet to access different parts of the body, the bottoms of the feet are often a good place to apply essential oils.
-With all oils, take caution to avoid using on or around the eyes, ears, and genital area.
-If the oil should not be applied “neat” it will need to be diluted with a carrier oil, which helps dilute the strength of the oil.
+With all oils, avoid using on or around the eyes, ears, and genital area.
+If the oil should not be applied “neat,” it will need to be diluted with a carrier oil, which helps dilute the oil’s strength.
 Carrier oils include coconut and jojoba oil.

 - Internal: The third method is to ingest the oil, which can be accomplished by adding a drop or two to a glass of water.
 Some oils can also be placed into vegetable capsules and swallowed.
-Be sure to check the labels and only use a safe, pure brand when ingesting.
+Check the labels and only use a safe, pure brand when ingesting.

-It is important to check the guidelines for the individual oil and to only use a high-quality, unadulterated brand of oil.
+It is important to check the guidelines for the individual oil and only use a high-quality, unadulterated oil brand.

-Since essential oils are naturally derived from a plant they do not require FDA approval.
-When it comes to choosing safe and effective oils, realize that not all oils are created equal.
-A little research into what brand of essential oil to choose can make a big difference.
-Even if the essential oil only lists one plant ingredient (usually listed as the botanical name) and no fillers it may have been processed using GMO crops or have been dosed with pesticides.
+Since essential oils are naturally derived from a plant, they do not require FDA approval.
+When choosing safe and effective oils, realize that not all oils are created equal.
+A little research into what brand to choose can make a big difference.
+Even if the essential oil only lists one plant ingredient (usually listed as the botanical name) and no fillers it may have been processed using GMO crops or dosed with pesticides.
 Furthermore, many of the brands you can find at health food stores are not 3rd party tested and can contain fillers and additives, exactly the type of chemicals most of us are trying to avoid.